kubos/kubos/sdk-installing.md

         $ pip install --upgrade pip

-or (you should not need to use `sudo`):
+or if you have permissions issues:

         $ pip install --user python --upgrade pip

+You should not need to use `sudo`.
-if necessary.
-Similarly, you may need to upgrade other tools, such as `setuptools`;
+Similarly, you may need to upgrade other tools, such as `setuptools`.
 Further, Mac OS X's new security model ("System Integrity Protection") may make the upgrades impossible without declaring that you want to use `pip` as the "python" user.